kurtekat/shaiya-episode-6/sdev-db/README.md

 ## Binary

-The file was patched to undo an edit that causes an item mall purchase duplicate.
+The file was patched to undo an edit that causes item mall purchase duplicates.

 ```
 // bug